wombelix/moinmoin-pypy2-container/README.md

 # Usage

-The following examples were tested with `podman` (3.2.3) in rootless mode on openSUSE Tumbleweed.
+The following examples were tested with `podman` (4.7.0) in rootless mode on openSUSE Tumbleweed (20231005).

 ## Pull